anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 (#usage_in_query_parameters) describes the usage of query parameters and (#redirects_author) describes the restrictions extensions must follow to use them.
-As query parameters have been known to be used to subvert the privacy preferences of users in HTTP-based protocols, server MUST NOT blindly copy query parameters from a request to a redirect URL as described in (#security_considerations) and extensions MUST follow the constraints of query parameter usage as defined in (#redirects_author).
+As query parameters have been known to be used to subvert the privacy preferences of users in HTTP-based protocols, servers MUST NOT blindly copy query parameters from a request to a redirect URL as described in (#security_considerations) and extensions MUST follow the constraints of query parameter usage as defined in (#redirects_author).